quixio/quix-docs/docs/connect/kafka-to-trino.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Trino using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Trino

-UNRECOGNIZED TECH ALERT
+Trino is an open-source distributed SQL query engine for running interactive analytic queries against various data sources.
+It is designed for high performance and scalability, allowing users to seamlessly query and analyze large datasets across multiple systems.
+With its ability to handle complex queries and efficiently process data in real-time, Trino has become a popular choice for organizations looking to harness the power of their data for strategic decision-making.
+Its versatility and ease of use make it a valuable tool for data analysts, engineers, and scientists seeking to unlock insights from diverse data sources.

 ## Integrations